natqe/utilizes/readme.md

 //     }
 //   }
 // }
-setRecursive(person, propsToSet, true) // This will set the given properties even if they not exist initially
+setRecursive(person, propsToSet, false) // This will set the given properties even if they not exist initially
 // Output: {
 //   id: 2,
 //   personId: 2,